ton-community/ton-docs/docs/v3/concepts/dive-into-ton/ton-blockchain/security-measures.md

-# Security audits
+# TON security audits

-The security of the TON Blockchain ecosystem is of utmost importance.
+The security of the TON blockchain ecosystem is of utmost importance.
 Below is a summary of completed audits for key components of the TON Blockchain, conducted by renowned auditing firms.

-## TON Blockchain
+## TON blockchain

 The core blockchain modules were audited to ensure the robustness and security.